 - (6) Plug in the unsleeved connector (10) on the drop tank to the sleeved connector (9) on the pylon.
+Remove the co-axial cable (19) from the stowage in the pylon and connect to the socket (20) on the drop tank. ►

-If 100 gallon drop tank is being fitted, the sleeved connector on the tank is plugged into the stowage on the pylon and the unsleeved connector from the tank plugged into the sleeved connector on the pylon.
+If 100-gallon drop tank is being fitted, the sleeved connector on the tank is plugged into the stowage on the starboard side of the pylon and the unsleeved connector from the tank plugged into the sleeved connector on the port side of the pylon.

 - (7) By means of the crutching tool raise the tank until the fore and aft spigots (7) are engaged in the holes provided in the sole plate (11) of the pylon, and the tank adapters (6) are making contact with the fuel and air valves in the valve body (5).
-Check that the electrical cable from the tank to the plug (10) is not trapped between the tank and the sole plate.
+Check that the electrical cables from the tank to the plugs are not trapped between the tank and the sole plate.

 - (8) Apply the final crutching load by using a torque wrench (Ref.
-1 L./171) set to 95 ± 2 lb ft, attached to the adapter on the crutching tool.
+I.L./171) set to 95 ± 2 lb ft, attached to the adapter on the crutching tool.